Pest and weed control

 - Ongoing biosecurity campaign targeting visitors to the islands to raise awareness of the dangers of unintentionally bringing pests with them

-- The Project Island Song Weedbusters visit the islands every Wednesday (weather permitting) and target plant pests on the islands.
+- The Project Island Song Weedbusters visit the islands every Wednesday and once a month on a Saturday (weather permitting) and target plant pests on the islands.

 We need you help!